Brandon-Allshouse/CYBR353/README.md

 2. Fill in your own MySQL password in `.env`
 3. Code reads from `.env` using `EnvLoader.java`
 4. Never push `.env` to GitHub

+## BLP Security Implementation Notes

+- All users assigned clearance level (0-3) upon account creation
+- Read access: Users can only read data at or below their clearance level
+- Write access: Users can only write to data at or above their clearance level
+- All access attempts logged to `audit_log` table
+- Failed BLP checks return "Access Denied" with reason logged